Knowledgebase

 Dependent child

 A child who is under the maximum age and is not married or in a common-law relationship.
-Generally, to qualify as dependants, children must
+Generally, to qualify as dependents, children must be under 22 years old not have a spouse or common-law partner

-Exception: Children who are at the age limit or older can qualify as over-age dependants if they have depended on their parents for financial support since before they reached the age limit and can’t financially support themselves due to a mental or physical condition.
+Exception: Children who are at the age limit or older can qualify as over-age dependents if they have depended on their parents for financial support since before they reached the age limit and can’t financially support themselves due to a mental or physical condition.

 Designated Learning Institution